indoorgeek/pcb-coils-in-kicad/README.md

 # PCB Coils in KiCad
 <img src="https://github.com/indoorgeek/pcb-coils-in-kicad/assets/63697764/4243e7ba-d84a-451a-b756-9bff48d093fc" width=100% height=100%> <br/>
-previously, I had made a [Mechanical 7 Segment Display](https://www.youtube.com/watch?v=3phLYcJFsy8) that uses electromagnets to push the segments.
+Previously, I had made a [Mechanical 7 Segment Display](https://www.youtube.com/watch?v=3phLYcJFsy8) that uses electromagnets to push the segments.
 The project was so well-received, it even got published in Hackspace Magazine!
 I received so many comments and suggestions that I had to make an improved version of it.
 So, thank you, everyone!

 Originally I had planned to make at least 3 or 4 such digits to display some kind of useful information on it.
 The only thing that stopped me from doing it were the power-hungry electromagnets.
 Thanks to them, each digit draws about 9A!
 That’s a lot!
 Although providing that much current was not a problem but I knew it can be a lot better.
 But then I came across Carl’s [FlexAR](https://flexar.io/) project.
 It is basically an electromagnet on a flexible PCB.
 He has made some awesome projects using it.
 Do check out his work!
 Anyway, it got me thinking if I could use the same PCB coils to push/pull the segments.
 This means that I could make the display smaller and less power-hungry.